Braid variety cluster structures, II: general type: Introduction

 Suppose that the Demazure product of $\br$ is $\wo$; see \eqref{eq:dem}.
-We consider tuples $(X_\bullet,Y_\bullet)$ of weighted flags satisfying the relative position conditions
+We consider the set $\bigBR_\br$ of tuples $(X_\bullet,Y_\bullet)$ of weighted flags satisfying the relative position conditions

-The group $G$ acts on such tuples by acting on each individual weighted flag, and this action is free (\cref{rmk:free}).
-The \emph{double braid variety} $\BR_\br$ is a complex, affine, irreducible variety defined as the quotient modulo the $G$-action of the configuration space of tuples $(\Xbul,\Ybul)$ satisfying~\eqref{eq:braidDiagram}.
+The group $G$ acts on $\bigBR_\br$ by acting on each individual weighted flag, and this action is free.
+The \emph{double braid variety} $\BR_\br:=\bigBR_\br/G$ is defined as the quotient of $\bigBR_\br$ modulo this $G$-action.
+It is a smooth, affine, irreducible complex algebraic variety (\cref{prop:smooth_affine_etc}).